-The promenade that stretches along this beach makes it ideal for running, cycling and playing sports as well as for taking leisurely strolls.
+The promenade that makes up this beach makes it ideal for running, cycling and playing sports –as well as for taking leisurely strolls.

 This beach is just a 15-minute drive from the city centre and has plenty of parking on offer.
 Rock pools and sheltered inlets provide good conditions for swimmers.

 La Laja beach is more low-key than the others and is therefore something of a hidden gem.
 You’re more likely to spot locals than tourists here – as well as the iconic giant statue of Triton.

 Get used to the car

 Drivers stick to right-hand side of the road in Las Palmas, with steering wheels fitted on the left side of the vehicle.
 Familiarise yourself with your car before heading out on any long journeys.